 During The Club’s critical early years, James Wright Brown, the Publisher and Chairman of Editor & Publisher, turned over his offices in the old Times tower for its meetings.
 In later years, The Club met in various venues and newsrooms around the city, including Columbia University, New York University, McGraw-Hill, the Overseas Press Club, the New York Power Authority and even the Central Park Zoo.
 The Club’s only permanent “home” was a P.O.
 Box in Grand Central Station.
 From 1998 through 2007, it formed an alliance with the National Arts Club, giving Deadline Club members dual-membership with this institution.
 In 2007, it ended this arrangement and formed a similar one with the Salmagundi Club.
 The Deadline Club’s members now enjoy full privileges at this center for American art on Fifth Avenue in Greenwich Village.

-Each spring, The Club honors excellence in New York journalism at the Annual Awards Dinner at the Waldorf-Astoria.
+Each spring, The Club honors excellence in New York journalism at the Annual Awards Dinner at the Harvard Club of New York City.
 The bronze statuette bestowed on each of the winners at this event is unique to The Club.
 The late Rube Goldberg, known as the dean of American Cartoonists, sculpted “Deadline” for it in 1968, when he was 80 years old.
 Asked to comment on his creation decades ago, Goldberg said: “Deadheads, deadbeats and dead people have been presented visually over the years, but never has a dead line been shown in three dimensions.
 This is one of the doubtful honors to which I claim credit.”
 The statuette has since been dubbed a “Rube,” in honor of Goldberg.

 The Club’s newsletter about one of the early awards dinners with “Uncle Walter”: